bartuss225/discord-botcreator/README.md

 # discord-botcreator
-A aplication writen in python to generate basic discord bot code.
+A program writen in python to generate basic discord bot code.